SigmaJahan/Towards-Understanding-the-Challenges-of-Bug-Localization-in-Deep-Learning-System/README.md

 1) Evaluating Buglocator, BLUiR and BLIA using MRR, MAP, Top@1, Top@5,Top@10

 ## Manual_analysis_all_ICSME.ipynb
-This includes the generating manual analysis for RQ2 & RQ3
+This includes the generating results from the manual analysis for RQ2 & RQ3